tuandung222/Small-Qwen-Coding-Multiple-Choice/README.md

 | `--test-mode` | Use only 2 examples | False |
 | `--test-training-mode` | Use only one batch of data | False |

-For the complete list of parameters, run `python src/run.py --help`.
+For the complete list of parameters, run `python -m src.run --help`.

 ### Inference